VincentLaisney/v_mpfr/README.md

 ## API ##
 See the docs folder.

-The Api is a work in progress.
-It follows still mostly the original API.
+The Api has been adaptated to the naming of V. The routines ending in _ui, _si and _d have been renamed in _u64, _i64 and _f64.

-The conversion routine have been adaptated to V.
+Most of the routines taking a pointer to the result as first argument return instead the result.

 ## Licence ##
 MPFR is distributed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.html).